rameenloughlin/Fina/README.md

 1. Run `npm install` and `npm run build` to install node_modules

 ### Running locally

-2.`npm start` will start the development server on `localhost:4000`
+2. `npm start` will start the development server on `localhost:4000`